How Does the MHS Help Preserve Historic Madison?

 When Preservation Fails

-In addition, the circa 1810 Samuel S. Meigs House, in the heart of Madison's National Historic District at 586 Boston Post Road was recently destroyed.
-The latter property is currently listed on the MHS’s historic walking tour, but visitors will only see a grassy plot, emptied of its historic structure.
+In addition, the circa 1810 Samuel S. Meigs House, in the heart of Madison's National Historic District at 586 Boston Post Road was also destroyed.
+This property is currently listed as #24 on the MHS’s historic walking tour, but visitors will only see a grassy plot, emptied of its historic structure.